 The risk of varicose veins during pregnancy is really something to be aware of.
 All expectant mothers are at very high risk of first developing varicose veins during pregnancy.
 For others any existing condition may well worsen during this time.
 Why is this?

-During pregnancy specifically, a number of changes happen in the body system of the expectant mother.
-These changes include increase in body weight and enhanced hormonal secretion.
+During pregnancy a number of changes happen in the body system of the expectant mother.
+These changes obviously include an increase in body weight and enhanced hormonal secretion.
 These changes are perfectly normal and contribute to the healthy growth of the unborn baby.
-However, they can also overburden the circulatory system hence varicose veins during pregnancy are fairly common.
+However, they can also overburden the circulatory system.
+Hence varicose veins during pregnancy are very common.

 The Risk Of Varicose Veins During Pregnancy

 This increased risk of varicose veins during pregnancy is a scientifically proven fact.
 The reasons for this are simple and threefold:

 - During pregnancy you body will naturally produce more blood.
 Sometimes as much as 20% more.
 The increase is needed to provide all the nutrients your developing baby needs in order to grow.
 Quite simply, extra blood means extra pressure on the walls of the veins.
 This, in turn, results in a significantly increased risk of varicose veins forming.